 I know what it is like to read thousands upon thousands of books, quick-read the boring ones, riveted to the ones like The Omnivore’s Dilemma, Beyond Infinity, Intellectuals and Society, Outliers, The Black Swan, The Responsibility of Intellectuals, Black Mass, Planned Chaos, The Philosophy of Brand Blanshard, The Counter Revolution of Science, A History of Western Philosophy or The Myth of Mental Illness and follow your serendipity on your very own intellectual adventure without the confines of any academic restrictions; it’s apodictic and Taleb has done it perhaps better than anyone else in the world.
 I am sure if Santayana, Popper and Szasz can live without ‘Baby Jesus’ or whoever, so can Taleb.
 To censure Steven Pinker for the reason that he wrote a critical book review on one of Gladwell’s many fine books, is ridiculous; and Gladwell, who has a wonderful mind and is a friend of Taleb’s, has to take the sunny with the appalling.
 It is a cost of intellectual fame and I don’t wish it on any good person in today's sickening wokish climate of identity politics.

 Maybe you can’t statistically prove Gladwell’s 10 thousand hour rule, who cares?
 The ancient wisdom is beyond dispute, ‘Practice Makes Perfect’ and if you do something thousands and thousands of hours, and if you are anything close to human, you are going to be pretty damn good at it.
-So if some pessimistic and jealous card-carrying PhD progress-denier wants to prove otherwise since he didn’t think of the dazzling notion himself, what does it matter?
+So if some pessimistic and jealous card-carrying PhD who denies progress and wants to prove otherwise since he didn’t think of the dazzling notion himself, what does it matter?
 The critic taints himself in public as Taleb has come close to doing with his disparagement of Steven Pinker’s theory on human progress since The Enlightenment—we are talking of billions of lives saved by science just in the eradication of diseases alone.